leducp/KickCAT/README.md

 - Test coverage
 - Integrate slave stack in the simulation
-- Cover all the ESM state transitions (going back from OP to other states)
-- Support a second ESC driver (ie: xmc4800)
 - Implement mailbox protocols.
 - Allow more than 2 PI sync manager. (multipdo)
 - DC support.
-- Improve error reporting through AL_STATUS and AL_STATUS_CODE
+- Improve error reporting through AL_STATUS and AL_STATUS_CODE (For now it only reports the errors regarding state machine transitions.)

-- ci to test the cross compilation build ?

 ## Release procedure